KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % ---

-Currently, most gamma camera designs are based on a single crystal detector as shown in figure [27](#fig:gammacamera).
+Currently, most gamma camera designs are based on a single crystal detector as shown in [](#fig:gammacamera).
 To increase the sensitivity, a single gamma camera may have two or three detector heads, enabling simultaneous acquisition of two or three views along different angles simultaneously.
 Because the detector head represents a significant portion of the cost of the gamma camera, the price increases rapidly with the number of detector heads.

-Most PET systems have a multi-crystal design, they consist of multiple rings (fig [21](#fig:jnpet)) of small detectors.
-The detectors are usually arranged in modules (fig [9](#fig:multicrystal)) to reduce the number of PMT’s.
+Most PET systems have a multi-crystal design, they consist of multiple rings ([](#fig:jnpet)) of small detectors.
+The detectors are usually arranged in modules ([](#fig:multicrystal)) to reduce the number of PMT’s.

 The performance of the PMT’s is not ideal for our purposes, and in addition they show small individual differences in their characteristics.
 In current gamma cameras and PET cameras the PMT-gain is computer controlled and procedures are available for automated PMT-tuning.
 But even after tuning, small differences in characteristics are still present.
 As a result, some corrections are required to ensure that the acquired information is reliable.